MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/project-timesheet.md

 You can create and submit a project timesheet in the app.
 You can base a new timesheet on information from a previous timesheet, saved lines, or project assignments.
 If you are designated as a delegate, you can also enter a timesheet for another worker.
-To create a timesheet as a delegate, select the resource name in the side drawer.
+To create a timesheet as a delegate, select the **Menu** button and then select a resource name..

 The timesheet page will create a new timesheet for the timesheet period, based on the current date.
 The work week will be displayed.
 If the timesheet period covers multiple weeks, you can select another work week from the work week tabs.
 If a timesheet exists for the current date, it will be displayed.
-If you need to create a new timesheet in a different timesheet period, use the side drawer action **New timesheet**.
+If you need to create a new timesheet in a different timesheet period, select the **Menu** button and then select **New timesheet**.

 You can enter project information by clicking the **Add time** action